Particular/docs.particular.net/persistence/order.md

 ### Example 3

 Instead of explicitly defining all storage types, the generic persistence option can specified before the explicit overwrites.
-In this example, RavenDB persistence will be used for all storage types except for the Outbox and GatewayDeduplication.
+In this example, RavenDB persistence will be used for all storage types except for the Outbox and Subscriptions.

 snippet: PersistenceOrder_Correct